box/developer.box.com/content/guides/metadata/1-templates/0-index.md

 # Metadata templates

-A [Metadata Template][template] describes a set of key/value pairs that can be assigned to a file or folder.
+A [metadata template][template] describes a set of key/value pairs that can be assigned to a file or folder.

-For example, an `invoiceData` template might hold data about an invoice, having a field for the invoice ID as well as the purchase order ID.
+For example, an `invoiceData` template might hold data about an invoice, having a field for the invoice ID as well as the customer ID.

-A file or folder can have multiple distinct template [instances][instance] associated with it, such as a `marketingCollateral` template instance and a `retentionPolicy` template instances.
+A file or folder can have multiple distinct template [instances][instance] associated with it, such as a `marketingCollateral` instance and a `retentionPolicy` instance.

-## Metadata Scopes
+## Metadata scopes

-Template instances are also grouped into two distinct groups, or **scopes**.
+Metadata templates are grouped into two distinct groups, or **scopes**.

 <CTA to='g://metadata/templates/scopes'>
   Learn more about Metadata Scopes